aptech/docs/docs/CR-upmatupmat1.rst

 Purpose
 ----------------

-Returns the upper portion of a matrix. upmat returns the main diagonal and every element above.
+Returns the upper portion of a matrix. :func:`upmat` returns the main diagonal and every element above.
-           upmat1 is the same except it replaces the main diagonal with ones.
+:func:`upmat1` is the same except it replaces the main diagonal with ones.

 Format
 ----------------
 .. function:: upmat(x)
               upmat1(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix

-    :returns: u (*NxK matrix*), containing the upper elements of x.
-The lower elements are replaced with zeros. upmat returns the main diagonal intact. upmat1 replaces the main diagonal with ones.
+    :returns: u (*NxK matrix*), containing the upper elements of *x*.
+The lower elements are replaced with zeros. :func:`upmat` returns the main diagonal intact. :func:`upmat1` replaces the main diagonal with ones.

 Examples